 Afternoon: Martin Luther King Jr National Historic Park

-After the Downtown Atlanta Food Walk is over, it’s just a hop, skip, and a jump to the Martin Luther King Jr National Historical Park, located in Sweet Auburn.
+After our self-guided food walk is over, it’s just a hop, skip, and a jump to the Martin Luther King Jr National Historical Park, located in Sweet Auburn.
 Dr. King grew up in the Sweet Auburn neighborhood, and when you visit this park you can actually see the house where he was born.
 No Atlanta Civil Rights Tour is complete without stopping here.

 three facts: Atlanta Civil Rights Tour

 1) how can you visit his birth home?

 That depends on the day you visit.
 On most days, you need to reserve a house tour at the Visitor Center.
 However, when I visited they were having a special open house event, so there was no need to reserve a tour.
 Check the website for the National Historical Park before you go, just in case.

 Picture taking is not allowed inside the home because it’s still owned by the King family.
 But the docents will answer any question you have about the family and the house.
 Dr. King, like the rest of his siblings, was born inside the actual house.
 (It was a different time, and children were more likely to be born at home than in a hospital.)
 He lived in this house in Sweet Auburn until he was 12 years old.

 It’s a real trip to see where such a great man ate his cereal as a toddler.
 I know Dr. King was a flesh and blood human being, not a symbol, but I still can’t imagine him as a wiggly six year old.
 It’s like trying to imagine Abraham Lincoln as an awkward teenager or something.